OctopusDeploy/docs/docs/octopus-cloud/index.md

 When the instance is ready, you will see it (and any other instances you have access to) the next time you log in to your Octopus account at [https://octopus.com/signin](https://octopus.com/signin).

-## Uploading packages to Octopus Cloud Servers
+## Uploading packages to Octopus Cloud servers

 Factors such as geographical distance, network bandwidth, and network congestion may cause package uploads to your Octopus Cloud Server to take longer than expected.